North Bridge, Edinburgh: Current North Bridge

 At the northern end of the bridge, where it meets Princes Street in the New Town, on the west side is the Balmoral Hotel, originally built as the North British Hotel, the North British Railway's hotel serving Waverley Station, which lies below.
 On the east side is Waverley Gate, originally the Edinburgh General Post Office, now serving as office space.

 Refurbishment

 In 2021, a major refurbishment project was started on the bridge.
 This involved relaying the paving slabs and kerbs, surfacing works, drainage upgrades and waterproofing, and repairs to the reinforced concrete bridge deck.
 To accommodate the work, from 13 November traffic was restricted to one southbound lane, along with the closure of the footpath on the west side, with northbound traffic being diverted via Chambers Street, George IV Bridge and The Mound.
 The work was originally planned to take nine months, but in July 2022 it was announced that the time-scale would be extended to Spring 2023.
 This was because of the poor condition of the concrete in the bridge's central bay, which would require its replacement along the entire length of the bay.
-The following month, a further delay was announced, with the work now expected to be completed in 2024.
+The following month, a further delay was announced, with the work expected to be completed in 2024.
+In August 2022, the completion date was pushed back again to 2025.
+In May 2025, a new completion date of spring 2026 was announced, with the final cost now estimated to be "at least" £85 million.